phockett/PEMtk/README.rst

   python setup.py install

 *Notes*

 * The repo can be passed directly to pip, e.g. ``pip install git+https://github.com/phockett/PEMtk.git``, see `notes in the pip docs <https://pip.pypa.io/en/stable/reference/pip_install/#git>`_.
 * Note that ``pip -e`` is for 'editable', and requires the source dir to remain, but the installation is also editable, `see notes here <https://stackoverflow.com/questions/41535915/python-pip-install-from-local-dir>`_.
 Alternatively, use ``pip install <path_to_local_pkg>``.
+* For basic use and fitting functionality, ``pip install ePSproc pyshtools lmfit`` should pull required dependencies, see below for more details.

 Dependencies
 ------------

-The basic install does not force any dependencies, but most required packages can be obtained via an installation of the main dependency, `ePSproc`, which provides core classes and computational functionality, along with `lmfit` for fitting routines.
+The basic install does not force any dependencies, but most required packages can be obtained via an installation of the main dependency, ``ePSproc``, which provides core classes and computational functionality, along with ``lmfit`` for fitting routines.

-For any issues, the included `requirements-ePSproc.txt` file can also be used to pull dependencies, simply run:
+For any issues, the included ``requirements-ePSproc.txt`` file can also be used to pull dependencies, simply run:

 .. code-block::